Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Observations

-In addition to these criteria, we use the following criterion:
+In addition to these criteria, we require that sources satisfy the following criterion:

-where $ZP_{NB872}$ is the magnitude zeropoint of the NB872 image, and $\sigma_{z}$ and $\sigma_{NB872}$ are the $1\sigma$ flux errors of HSC-$z$ and NB872 images, respectively. $\Sigma$ is the narrowband excess parameter, which quantifies the significance of flux excess of $NB872$ over $z$, and is used to ensure that the excess in the narrowband is not due to statistical fluctuation \citep{Bunker1995, Sobral2013}.
-For selection completeness, defined as the recovery rate of LAEs selected by our colour selection for each specific $\EW$ range, see Appendix \ref{apx:selection_completeness}.
+where $ZP_{NB872}$ is the magnitude zeropoint of the NB872 image, and $\sigma_{z}$ and $\sigma_{NB872}$ are the $1\sigma$ flux errors of HSC-$z$ and NB872 images, respectively. $\Sigma$ is the narrowband excess parameter, which quantifies the significance of the flux excess in $NB872$ over $z$, and is used to ensure that the excess in the narrowband is not due to statistical fluctuations\citep{Bunker1995, Sobral2013}.
+For selection completeness, defined as the recovery rate of LAEs selected by our colour selection for each specific $\EW$ range, the results are summarized in Appendix \ref{apx:selection_completeness}.
 Finally, we perform visual inspection for all of the selected LAE candidates to remove artefacts.
+We remove the objects that are contaminated by nearby bright objects or cosmic rays and that apparently seem like noise peaks.
 In this process, 255, 409, 129, and 126 objects are removed, and 88, 31, 28, and 23 LAEs are finally selected in the J0844$-$0132, J0918$+$0139, J1425$-$0015, and J1512$+$4422 fields, respectively.
 We note that we remove the central quasars in all of the fields from these LAEs.
 Fig. \ref{fig:colour_colour_diagram} shows the colour-magnitude diagrams with the selected LAEs.